|

 What are the Fees?

-he gives to each couple.
-Ceremonies with co-officiation take a little
+and attention he gives to each couple.
+Ceremonies with co-officiation

-more time than when a clergy person works alone.
-Rabbi Bogage will
+take a little more time than when a clergy person works alone.

 Q:

-and Denver to perform weddings, although the fees do increase to
+Boulder and Denver to perform weddings, although the fees

-account for the additional time required to travel.
+do increase to account for the additional time required to

 Q:How